The 2014 Anstruther Harbour Festival was held from Friday 15 to Sunday 17 August.

-The programme for the 2014 Anstruther Harbour Festival is now available - see download
+The dates for the 2015 Anstruther Harbour Festival are now available - 29 to 31 May, see Next Festival for more information

 About the Anstruther Harbour Festival